As an experienced teacher, Matt is adept at running inspiring creative writing sessions that engage students.

 "From a parents point of view I liked that the book showed that we can all be different but all feel the same when we are left out, made fun of or are bullied." - Orchard Book Club's Mini Reviewers

 "[My daughter] read it through in one evening and there was complete joy and laughter that could be heard through the ceiling to my office below.
 She loved the story." - Girl Who Sciences

 "What a brilliant, funny children’s story this turned out to be! ...
 I have no hesitation in highly recommending it as a fun read for children and the young at heart, too, and teachers should definitely check it out!" - Splashes Into Books

 "I read this book to my six year old son and he was enamoured with it right from the very first page.
 I sometimes struggle to get him to engage with a story, especially a longer book like this, but he was absolutely gripped and begged me to read more every night!" - Amazon Review

-In total, I currently have six books published; however, the fourth book in the Monstacademy series is due for publication in late 2019.
 All of the Monstacademy books are available in both standard and dyslexia adapted format.
-The silly humour is very popular with children aged 6-10 and they have been used in classrooms both in the UK and abroad.
-The Magic Knight is a great introduction to "choose your own adventure" gamebooks and sits perfectly alongside the two narrative titles in this series.
-My sessions based around this book are very engaging and lead to excellent discussion about how a story can change based on the decisions an author makes throughout the writing process.
+The funny mysteries are very popular with children aged 6-10 and they have been used in classrooms both in the UK and abroad.
+They're great for fans of Scooby Doo and The Worst Witch.
+The Magic Knight is a great introduction to "choose your own path" gamebooks and sits perfectly alongside the other narrative titles in this series.
+My sessions based around this book are very engaging and lead to a discussion about how a story can change based on the decisions an author makes throughout the writing process.
 The Spyglass and the Cherry Tree starts the Shadowland Chronicles and is an epic fantasy series aimed at fans of the Chronicles of Narnia, The Hobbit and other classic fantasy.
-Tig You're It is a hilarious book of poems that will resonate with both teachers and children alike.
+Tig, You're It! is a hilarious book of poems that will resonate with both teachers and children alike.